 Hanapepe Town, Kauai – Known as “Kauai’s biggest little town,” Hanapepe Town is the art capital of Kauai.
+Visit art galleries like Amy Lauren’s Gallery or Halelea Art Gallery, where local artists sell their paintings, sculptures and other goods.
 It also has an excellent sushi restaurant called Japanese Grandma’s Sushi, and next door there is an excellent clothing & souvenirs boutique called Blu Umi.
 Just across the street and you’ll find some of the freshest multi-grain breads baked at Midnight Bear Breads.

 Don’t Miss!
 Friday nights when locals and visitors come to see the art galleries and taste some local delicacies from the food trucks.

 Lihue – Pick up a fresh floral lei at WalMart or Costco (find a variety of leis in the store refrigerators).